thriveweb/sailing-paradise/content/happySailors/2019-07-03-christmas-parties-1.md

 secondaryImage: >-
   https://ucarecdn.com/df1ec833-2ff2-41cd-a09f-1d083ddb3406/-/crop/1237x1080/183,0/-/preview/
 excerpt: >-
-  Jasmine, Bella Bronze Makeup – “Highly recommend this company to everyone.
+  Jasmine – “Highly recommend this company to everyone.
 We had our Xmas party on the 20-person catamaran, and it was even better than expected!
 So, accommodating and Chanelle (staff member) took professional photos of the group all day.
 Will definitely be booking again - thank you!”
 Facebook review
 gallery:
   - image: >-
       https://ucarecdn.com/99d8ed89-e777-4546-b0aa-bf94dcef57d7/-/preview/-/enhance/50/